qanastek/Pineapple-Monitoring/README.md

 On the server side, you can display all the data collected since the past 14 days on a web GUI thanks to the Flask server, Jinja2 and some JavaScript libraries.

-The project is currently under devellopement and isn't currently able to be used on real networks.
+:warning: The project is currently under devellopement and isn't currently able to be used on real networks.

 ## Contributors infos :